Eczema

 • Family history of allergies

-Symptoms of eczema
+Symptoms

 Eczema typically affects areas like the face, neck, hands, feet, and the inside of elbows and knees, but it can appear anywhere on the body.
 The extent of flare-ups and symptoms of eczema can vary from person to person.
-The symptoms can worsen due to triggers like allergens, stress, or climate changes.
+The symptoms can worsen due to triggers like allergens, stress, or climate change.
 Some of the common symptoms include:

 • Itching which worsens at night